Today in Middle Eastern and European history: the Turkish War of Independence begins (1919)

 These plans didn’t sit well with the Turks, and particularly not with General Mustafa Kemal (“don’t call me Atatürk yet”) Pasha, whose service during WWI, albeit in a losing cause, had been exemplary.
 He wrangled himself an appointment as Sultan Mehmed VI‘s inspector general in charge of organizing whatever Ottoman forces still remained in Anatolia, intending to use this post to lead a resistance to the Allies.
 Mustafa Kemal’s arrival in Samsun (see the above map) on May 19 to begin this new assignment is generally considered the start of the Turkish War of Independence, pitting Kemal’s new army against Greece, Italy, France, and Britain.
 Now, in point of fact fighting had already started on May 15, when a Greek force showed up in the city of İzmir (see the map again, in the blue part) to claim it as part of their new Greater Greece.
 That marked the beginning of the Greco-Turkish War, and even though that war is often treated as one of the theaters of this war, many historians still identify the start of the Turkish War of Independence with the events in Samsun four days later.
 I know that doesn’t make complete sense, but just roll with it.

 The Turkish War of Independence lasted until July of 1923, though the fighting ended in October 1922.
-I hope I’m not spoiling anything when I say that the Turks won, a fairly remarkable outcome considering that the Turkish army had more or less just lost World War I and now had to fight four different enemies to win this new war.
+I hope I’m not spoiling anything when I say that the Turks won, a fairly remarkable outcome considering that the Turkish army had more or less just lost World War I and now had to fight on four different fronts to win this new war.
 The Turkish victory led to the 1923 Treaty of Lausanne, which abrogated the Treaty of Sèvres and created, with international recognition, the Republic of Turkey, including all of Anatolia and the European part of Istanbul and its environs.
 After the fighting ended in October, Mustafa Kemal, now well on his way to earning the title “Atatürk” (“father of the Turks”), had the Turkish National Assembly abolish the sultanate, effectively ending the Ottoman Empire.
 Then once Lausanne was signed, he had the assembly establish a republican government for the new nation of Turkey, with its capital at Ankara and with Atatürk himself as its first president.